-Name Туре Explanation fADCchannelECA Float_t width of one ADC channel for EC section (GeV) fADCpedestalECA Float_t pedestal of ADC for EC section (GeV) fTimeECA Float_t calibration parameter for channels time fIsInputCalibrated Bool_t to enable reclusterization from ESD cells fJustClusters Bool_t false for standard reco fDigitsArr TClonesArray pointer to array with EMCAL digits fTreeR TTree pointer to tree with output clusters fRecPoints TObjArray pointer to array with EMCAL clusters fGeom AliEMCALGeometry pointer to geometry for utilities fCalibData AliEMCALCalibData pointer to calibration database if available fCaloPed AliCaloCalibPedestal pointer to tower status map if available fDefaultInit Bool_t says if the task was created by default ctor fNumberOfECAClusters Int_t number of clusters found in EC section fClusterUnfolding AliEMCALUnfolding pointer to unfolding object
+Name Туре Explanation fADCchannelECA Float_t width of one ADC channel for EC section (GeV) fADCpedestalECA Float_t pedestal of ADC for EC section (GeV) fTimeECA Float_t calibration parameter for channels time fIsInputCalibrated Bool_t to enable reclusterization from ESD cells fJustClusters Bool_t false for standard reco fDigitsArr TClonesArray pointer to array with EMCAL digits fTreeR TTree pointer to tree with output clusters fRecPoints TObjArray pointer to array with EMCAL clusters fGeom AliEMCALGeometry pointer to geometry for utilities fCalibData AliEMCALCalibData pointer to calibration database if available fCaloPed AliCaloCalibPedestal pointer to tower status map if available fDefaultInit Bool_t says if the task was created by default ctor fNumberOfECAClusters Int_t number of clusters found in EC section fClusterUnfolding AliEMCALUnfolding pointer to unfolding object is the same.
+It is an array of fired digits with electronic signal registered in each of them.
+Also calibration and cleaning the array of digits, to work with reduced sample of digits, is the same for each algorithm.
+This common part is done in the common method Calibrate of the AliEMCALClusterizer class.
+Here, we require the proper timing (via selection of fTimeMax and fTimeMin of a given digit), status (check of dead channel map) and calibrate energy and time of each digit.
+If any digit fails to pass one of requirement it is rejected from a "working array" of digits (pool of digits).
+In make clusters step the AreNeighbours method is used.
+The method could differ for each clusterization algorithm.
+The explanation how clusters are formed is given in next four subsections for each clusterization algorithm, respectively.
+The next step (unfolding) is an option in each clusterizer, but currently is used only for the V1 clusterizer.
+The last two steps (evaluation of a cluster properties and its recording) are the same for each algorithm.

-Table 2: Other fields in the AliEMCALClusterizer class.
+Table 5: Other fields in the AliEMCALClusterizer class.